On firm footing

 CSH’s board is targeting a dividend of 5.55p per share for the financial year ending 31 March 2022, 2.8% above the 5.4p per share it has paid for the year to 31 March 2021.

-The board said that the increase (above current CPI inflation estimates of 2.0%) reflects its confidence in the future performance of the company due to strong operational and financial performance, stability of rental collection and target gearing (35% debt to gross assets) now in place.
+The board said that the increase (above current CPI inflation estimates of 2.0%) reflects its confidence in the future performance of the company due to strong operational and financial performance, stability of rental collection and target gearing (35% gross assets) now in place.

 Going forward, the board said that the dividend would grow in line with inflation as measured by CPI.